Contributing to enhanced biodiversity

 At every operation, regardless of location, it’s a core business requirement to implement controls to prevent, minimise, rehabilitate and offset, as appropriate, impacts to biodiversity.
 In addition, supporting conservation efforts of the highest quality is a targeted way of creating value for society and upholds Our BHP Charter value of sustainability.

-The second target is at a wider Group level, and is a voluntary commitment to financing the conservation and ongoing management of areas of high biodiversity and ecosystem value that are of national or international conservation significance.
-We established an alliance with Conservation International in FY2012 to support the delivery of this target and improve our approach to biodiversity management more broadly.
-Since FY2013, we have contributed more than US$35 million to conservation, in addition to the environmental management activities at our operations.
+In addition to the environmental management actions of our assets, in FY2012 we established a target to finance the conservation and ongoing management of areas of high biodiversity and ecosystem value that are of national or international conservation significance.
+We established an alliance with Conservation International to support the delivery of this target and improve our approach to biodiversity management more broadly.